-Stage 1 & 2 SSI Secure Communications Protocol Recommendations
+Stage 1 & 2 SSI Secure Communications Protocol Recommandations

 Discussion

 In SSI configurations, users may apply encryption, or authenticated encryption, directly to their data, but Network Layer security may also be employed.
 Because an internetworked space architecture allows user data to be forwarded (possibly through multiple hops), and because of the intrinsic value of both space assets and communication opportunities, care needs to be taken to ensure that only authorized traffic is allowed onto the SSI backbone.